This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-• Preheat your oven to 350ºF and prepare a muffin tin with 12 muffin liners.
+• Preheat your oven to 350ºF and line a muffin tin with 12 parchment paper liners.

 • Divide the batter among the 12 muffin cups.
-Using a 1/4 cup measure should distribute the batter pretty evenly.
+Using a ¼-cup measure should evenly distribute the batter.

-• These muffins can be served at room temperature once they have cooled, but I recommend storing them in the fridge for the best shelf life.
+• These muffins can be served at room temperature once they have cooled.
+Store them in the fridge for the best shelf life.
 They should last for up to a week in the fridge when stored in an airtight container.
-You can freeze them for up to 3 months in an airtight container, too.
+Or freeze them for up to 3 months.

 Notes

-Nutrition information is for 1 of 12 muffins without the optional add-ins.
+Nutrition information is for 1 of 12 muffins without any optional add-ins.
 This information is automatically calculated and is just an estimate, not a guarantee.

 Nutrition